UN-Task-Team-for-Scanner-Data/reproducibility-project/project-content/meeting-minutes.md

 ### Agenda

--   Sign off meeting minutes from 10th June

--   OKRs – review Serge’s changes
+-   Review proposed OKR changes to structure goals for the year

--   Open material for price statistics
+-   Discussion on "Open material for price statistics" guide

 ### Meeting Minutes

-#### Previous meeting's minutes

--   Meeting minutes approved from 06/10.

 #### OKRS (Objectives and Key Results)

--   Agreed with OKR framework, but discussed best way to measure progress in our context.
+-   Team reviewed and agreed to OKR framework changes.
+Key challenge of how to measure was discussed.
+For growth for instance (KR3), its hard to measure as the demoninator (if we use a ratio) is tough to agree to (not all conference presentations are research materials).  , but discussed best way to measure progress in our context.

--   OKRS can be hard to measure - suggested maybe putting a percentage greater than 0%, as would be an increase regardless.

--   It could be unfair to look at a percentages only could be relevant to a subset of papers

--   Perhaps rather than a percentage, could put a more specific target, such as number of papers.
+-   Aiming for a specific number of papers may be easier to estimate.

--   **Action item: confirm number of papers for target & confirm with Serge when he returns.**
+-   Next steps include the discussions on how to measure each Key Result.

 #### Overview on open material for price statistics